Freedom of Information

 To maximise use and re-use of any information made available under our Publication Scheme and Datasets (that have been requested as part of the Publication Scheme), where relevant, we make the information available under our Open Licence for you to reuse for non commercial purposes, research activities, private study, internal circulation within your organisation or for the purposes of news reporting.
 However, this is subject to the information contained within the documents being used accurately and not in a misleading context.
 You should also identify Dartford Borough Council as the source of the information.
 Where possible and relevant, we have made this data available in both a 'human-readable' format (such as PDF) and an open, 'machine-readable' format that is not dependent on any specific software (such as CSV or XML).
 In the case of map reference points, we have made these available as a visual map and a CSV file.

-Information that we provide in response to Freedom of Information Act 2000 requests, may be subject to intellectual property rights (including but not limited to copyright) protection.
+Information that we provide in response to the Freedom of Information Act 2000 requests [or other access legislation as appropriate], may be subject to intellectual property rights (including but not limited to copyright) protection.
 In most cases, the intellectual property rights will be owned by Dartford Borough Council.
 You may re-use any of the documents supplied as detailed above.

 If you would like to re-use our documents for other purposes eg: publishing them or using them commercially, then you will need to ask for our consent.
-You will be advised of any charge due under the Charged Licence PDF, 205.04 KB.
-Please note that any fees already paid (if any) under the freedom of information legislation in respect of the information will be deducted from the charge for its re-use.
+You will be advised of any charge due under the Charged Licence.
+Please note that any fees already paid (if any) under the Freedom of Information legislation in respect of the information will be deducted from the charge for its re-use.
 You can make a formal application for re-use by writing to or emailing: The Freedom of Information Officer, Dartford Borough Council

 DX: 142726 DARTFORD